 First your need to check what your IP address is before going any further run the following command from your VPS command line:

-The above command will show which IP addresses are currently associated with you VPS and which network interfaces they are attached to.
+The above commands will show which IP addresses are currently associated with your VPS and which network interfaces they are attached to.

 Make a note of the IP address and network interface you wish to use for your WHM/cPanel main IP, and then run the following command: